 - Students will apply acquired facts and concepts to new situations.

 - Students will communicate new knowledge clearly and precisely.

 - Students will develop an appreciation and respect for the surrounding world.

 - Students will accept responsibility for acting on new knowledge.

 Three credits of lab science are required for graduation.
 These required credits will be met by taking Biology in the freshman year, Chemistry in the sophomore year and Physics in the junior year.

-Any junior or senior choosing to take more than 1.0 science credit during any given school year must obtain departmental approval.
+Note: Any junior or senior choosing to take more than 1.0 science credit during any given school year must obtain departmental approval.